dariosky/flatdario/README.md

 What you archive in Pocket is saved.
 You need pocket credentials, [get them here](https://getpocket.com/developer/docs/authentication) and put the consumer_key in a json file in `appkeys/pocket.json`

+# How to use it

+Collect all your data, scraping the supported services, and update the DB:

+	flat.py collect

+This will update the DB, that by default is stored as `db.json`.

+The generated static site is stored in the `build` subfolder.

+Initialize the build subfolder typing

+	flat.py init --template empty

+You can create a new template, for your site: check the `/flatbuilder/empty` folder and create a new template if you like.

+Now you can create the static site with the collected data:

+	flat.py build

+The static file is ready to be served and deployed.

+If you want to check it out locally, you can run:

+	flat.py preview

+And then point your browser to http://localhost:7747